sachit27/greenR/README.md

 devtools::install_github("sachit27/greenR", dependencies = TRUE)
 ```

+NOTE: If you encounter any issues with the installation of the "osmdata" R package as a dependency, you may bypass CRAN and install it directly from the [Github Repository](https://github.com/ropensci/osmdata).
+This alternative installation method can be useful if the standard CRAN installation is not working as expected.

 After installation, you can load the package into the R session using the following command.

 ```r